© Web Design by Andrew Zemek, London, UK, 2025

 bearings and steel products

 In 1987 I was seconded by Warsaw-based import-export company IMPEXMETAL to take up a Sales Manager position in London.
-I was supplying ball bearings and other steel products to UK and Irish clients including major manufacturers of cars and agricultural machinery.
+I was supplying ball bearings and other steel products to UK and Irish clients including major automotive and gricultural machinery manufacturers.
 This position gave me a good exposure to the precsion engineering sector.

 1978-1987: Importing 13,000 types of ball